aliciarvilefortsales/sleep-in-pregnancy/README.md

 - `OSF_PAT`: Your [OSF](https://osf.io/) Personal Access Token (PAT).
 If
   you don’t have one, go to the settings section of your OSF account and create a new token.
-- `MASTERSTHESIS_PASSWORD`: The password for the project’s RSA private key (32 bytes).
+- `sleep-in-pregnancy_PASSWORD`: The password for the project’s RSA private key (32 bytes).

 Additionally, you will need the following keys in the project’s `_ssh`